aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/efs-csi-driver.md

 fs-061cb5c5ed841a6b0
 ```
-As part of our workshop environement we have exported the EFS filesystemid in an environement varaiable called "EFS_ID" you can doubel check the value on this environement variable by running the below command:
+As part of our workshop environement we have exported the EFS filesystemid as an environement varaiable called "EFS_ID" you can double check the value for environement variable by running the below command:

 ```bash